On Sunday Poland will not only celebrate its Independence Day, but the 100th anniversary of the country becoming independent again.

 At the demonstration the organisers will show their “strong opposition to anti-Polishism”, which they claim is “gaining in size and has tormented the capital of Lower Silesia for years”.
 The march starts at 17.00 by Wroclaw main train station and finishes on the Rynek.

 Back in 2015 a record crowd of over 10,000 people took part in the March Of The Patriots, however that number has dipped in the last couple of years.

 In the run up to the march in 2015, IBM stoked up controversy after they advised members of their international workforce to steer clear of the city centre during the hours in and around the march.
 Many considered the comments to be scaremongering given the lack of any violent incidents at previous editions of the marches in Wroclaw.

-That said, despite the fact there is no 'official' indication the participants wish to attack foreigners in any way, some of those present do have very xenophobic attitudes.
-Therefore there are a fair number of locals who believe it to be an unnecessary risk for a foreigner (especially one who is not white) to be in town unaccompanied on the evening of the demonstration.
+That said, despite the fact there is no ‘official’ indication the participants wish to attack foreigners in any way, some of those present do have xenophobic attitudes.
+Therefore there are a reasonable number of locals who believe it to be an unnecessary risk for a foreigner (especially one who is not white) to be in town unaccompanied on the evening of the demonstration.

 Protest against fascism

 At 5pm in front of Barbara where Świdnicka street meets Kazimierza Wielkiego, various organisations will gather to protest against Międlar’s march.
 So if you are opposed to the ideologies propagated at the march organised by Jacek Międlar, this is the place to be.